Arksine/moonraker/docs/configuration.md

 #   extension chooses to deploy updates, see its documentation for details.
 #   This parameter must be provided.
 channel: dev
 #   The update channel.
-The available value differs depending on the
-#   "type" option.
-#      type: git_repo - May be dev or beta.
-The dev channel will update to
-#                       the latest pushed commit, whereas the beta channel
-#                       will update to the latest tagged commit.
+May be set to stable, beta, or dev.
 #   The default is dev.
+refresh_interval:
+#   This overrides the refresh_interval set in the primary [update_manager]
+#   section.
 path:
 #   The absolute path to the client's files on disk.
 This parameter must be
 #   provided.